 - Pour the cream over the milk chocolates, but do not stir.

-- Allow it to sit for 3 minutes so give the chocolate time to soften.
+- Allow it to sit for 3 minutes to give the chocolate time to soften.

 - After three minutes, stir until combined and silky chocolate forms.

-- Pour the chocolate as desired and then top the cake with milk chocolates.
+- Pour the chocolate onto the cake as desired and then top the cake with milk chocolate chips.

 - Allow the chocolate to set, then serve!